Other Information

 We aim to process all orders within a day or two of receiving them.
 This means that in most cases we find orders are reaching customers within 3-5 working days of placing the order.
 Collections are available on site no later than 48 hours after placing the order, unless we advise otherwise.

-There may be exceptions, such as during periods of extreme cold or heat, or during periods of industrial strike action, where we delay delivery of orders to make sure the plants arrive safely and in a healthy condition.
+There may be exceptions, such as during periods of extreme cold or heat, where we delay delivery of orders to make sure the plants arrive safely and in a healthy condition.
 If this is likely to occur we will try to make sure this is recorded on the website, and will certainly contact you as soon as possible after receiving your order to advise you, at which point you will have the option to wait or cancel your order.

 2. Delivery charges